Florida Family Fun Road Trip: Ultimate Disney & Beach Escape

 Landmarks & Scenic Spots: Zoo Miami, Everglades National Park (Shark Valley & Anhinga Trail), Naples Beach & Pier, Golisano Children’s Museum, Walt Disney World, Lake Eola Park

-Best Travel Time: February to May or October to December
+Best Travel Time: February to May or October to December, avoiding the summer heat and hurricane season.

-Tolls & Fees: Toll roads are common in Florida, especially near Miami and Orlando.
-A SunPass is recommended for discounted rates.
+Tolls & Fees: Toll roads are common near Miami and Orlando.
+A SunPass is recommended for easy payment.
 Park entry fees typically range from $5 to $35 per vehicle.

 Our recommendation: 1 day